yshp57/dsc-1-02-13-measures-of-central-tendency-summary-online-ds-pt-100118/README.md

 In this lesson, we shall look at such measures first for a single data variable. e.g.,  the salary of workers in a particular factory.
 These measures will include measures of central tendency and measures of dispersion (in the following lesson).

 The term *Central Tendency* or a *Measure of central tendency* is the **typical** or **central** value for a data distribution.
-It is also commonly known as just the *Centre* the distribution.
+It is also commonly known as just the *Center* the distribution.

-> **A measure of Central Tendency points the data scientist towards a centralized, repeated or average value**
+> **A measure of Central Tendency points the data scientist towards a centralized, repeated or average value in a given data set**

-In data analysis, central tendency is commonly used as a summary measure that attempts to describe a whole set of data with a single value to represents the centre of its distribution.
+In data analysis, central tendency is commonly used as a summary measure that attempts to describe a whole set of data with a single value to represents the center of its distribution.

 There are three main measures of central tendency: the mean, the median and the mode.
 Each of these measures describes a different way of indicating the typical or central value in the data as we shall wee below.